Lambton

 Lambton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-At the latest Census evaluation in Lambton, dwelling structures comprised 76.0% houses and 24.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Lambton stood at 32.9%, with mortgaged dwellings at 30.8% and rented ones at 36.2%.
-The median monthly mortgage repayment was $2,058, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Lambton was recorded at $380, compared to Non-Metro NSW's $330.
-Nationally, Lambton's median monthly mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+The dwelling structure in Lambton, as per the latest Census, consisted of 76.0% houses and 24.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Regional NSW had a higher percentage of houses at 82.6%, with 17.4% being other dwellings.
+Home ownership in Lambton was lower than that of Regional NSW, standing at 32.9%.
+The remaining dwellings were either mortgaged (30.8%) or rented (36.2%).
+The median monthly mortgage repayment in Lambton was $2,058, which is higher than the Regional NSW average of $1,733.
+The median weekly rent figure in Lambton was recorded at $380, compared to Regional NSW's $330.
+Nationally, Lambton's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while rents were exceeding the national figure of $375.

 Frequently Asked Questions - Housing